 If you read any forum or newsgroup about Type 2 Diabetes, two of the biggest concerns expressed are:

 “I don’t like needles, I never want to be on Insulin”, or

 “I am very afraid of my sugars going too low”, a situation otherwise known as hypoglycemia.
 In fact, research shows that 60% of Type 2 Diabetics modify their insulin doses after a hypoglycemic event.
 Not a good statistic!

-Insulin Dosing Mistakes by a Type 2 Diabetic
+Insulin Dosing Mistakes by a Type 2 Diabetic and Hypoglycemia Scares

 I have made tones of mistakes in my short time living with insulin.
 How much insulin should I take, when should I take it, should I take insulin if I have a snack.
 I was literally given a prescription for Humalog (Fast-Acting Insulin), a sliding scale based on what my pre-meal glucose was, and fingers crossed, sent on my way.